nanysylviane/Machine_Learning_Project_ML/README.md

 •	Alcohol
 the percent alcohol content of the wine.

-We will output the quality of each wine with a score ranging from 1 – 9, base on Tableau to analyze the most important trend, we would use Linear Regression, Random Forest Regression, Elastic Net Regression, and Neural Net Regression.
+We will output the quality of each wine with a score ranging from 1 – 9, based on Tableau to analyze the most important trend, we would use Linear Regression, Random Forest Regression, Elastic Net Regression, and Neural Net Regression.
 Finally, we will fine-tune the best model for maximum optimization.

 Map showing the most important features:
 ![](Compare_Features_VS_Quality.PNG)